jiaoZ7688/YOLOPv3/README.md

 ## Introduction

 Panoptic driving perception is crucial for autonomous driving, encompassing traffic object detection, drivable area segmentation, and lane detection.
 Existing methods typically employ high-precision and real-time multi-task learning networks to tackle these tasks simultaneously.
-While they yield promising results, better performance can be achieved by resolving current problems such as suboptimal network structures and poor training efficiency.
-In this paper, we propose YOLOPv3, a simple yet efficient mul-ti-task learning network for panoptic driving perception.
+While they yield promising results, better performance can be achieved by resolving current problems such as underutilized high-resolution features and uncaptured long-distance contextual dependencies.
+In this paper, we propose YOLOPv3, a simple yet efficient multi-task learning network for panoptic driving perception.
 Compared to previous works, we make vital improvements.
-In terms of structure improvement, we design an excellent network structure to capture multi-scale high-resolution features and long-distance contextual dependencies, resulting in improved prediction performance.
-In terms of efficiency improvement, we propose an effi-cient training strategy to optimize the training process without additional inference cost, allowing our multi-task learning network to achieve optimal performance through simple end-to-end training.
-Experimental results on the challenging BDD100K dataset demonstrate the state-of-the-art (SOTA) performance of YOLOPv3: it achieves 96.9 % recall and 84.3% mAP50 on traffic object detection, 93.2% mIoU on drivable area segmentation, and 88.3% accuracy and 28.0% IoU on lane detection.
-Moreover, YOLOPv3 owns competitive inference speed compared to the lightweight network YOLOP.
+For example, we utilize multi-scale high-resolution features and long-distance contextual dependencies to improve the multi-task prediction performance of the network.
+In addition, we propose optimization improvements to enhance network training, allowing our multi-task learning network to achieve optimal performance through simple end-to-end training.
+Experimental results on the challenging BDD100K dataset demonstrate the state-of-the-art (SOTA) performance of YOLOPv3: it achieves 96.9 % recall and 84.3% mAP50 on traffic object detection, 93.2% mIoU on drivable area segmentation, and 88.3% accu-racy and 28.0% IoU on lane detection.
+Moreover, YOLOPv3 owns competitive inference speed compared to the lightweight net-work YOLOP.
 Therefore, YOLOPv3 is a powerful solution for panoptic driving perception problems.

 ## Results
 * We used the BDD100K as our datasets,and experiments are run on **NVIDIA TESLA V100**.